Brandenburg–Prussia: List of territories

-(Kotulla (2008), p.
-261)

 Religion and immigration

 In 1613, John Sigismund converted from Lutheranism to Calvinism, but failed to achieve the conversion of the estates by the rule of cuius regio, eius religio.
-Thus, on 5 February 1615, he granted the Lutherans religious freedom, while the electors court remained largely Calvinist.
-When Frederick William I rebuilt Brandenburg-Prussia's war-torn economy, he attracted settlers from all Europe, especially by offering religious asylum, most prominently by the Edict of Potsdam which attracted more than 15,000 Huguenots.
+Thus, on 5 February 1615, he granted the Lutherans religious freedom, while the Elector's court remained largely Calvinist.
+When Frederick William I rebuilt Brandenburg–Prussia's war-torn economy, he attracted settlers from all Europe, especially by offering religious asylum, most prominently by the Edict of Potsdam which attracted more than 15,000 Huguenots.

 Navy and colonies

-Brandenburg-Prussia established a navy and colonies during the reign of Frederick William.
+Brandenburg–Prussia established a navy and colonies during the reign of Frederick William.
 The "Great Elector" had spent part of his childhood at the Pomeranian court and port cities of Wolgast (1631–1633) and Stettin (1633–1635), and afterwards studied at the Dutch universities of Leyden and The Hague (1635–1638).
 When Frederick William became elector in 1640, he invited Dutch engineers to Brandenburg, sent Brandenburgian engineers to study in the Netherlands, and in 1646 married educated Luise Henriette of the Dutch House of Orange-Nassau.
-After the Thirty Years' War, Frederick William tried to acquire finances to rebuild the country by participating in oversea trade, and attempted to found a Brandenburg-Prussian East Indies Company.
+After the Thirty Years' War, Frederick William tried to acquire finances to rebuild the country by participating in oversea trade, and attempted to found a Brandenburg–Prussian East Indies Company.
 He engaged former Dutch admiral Aernoult Gijsels van Lier as advisor and tried to persuade the Holy Roman Emperor and princes of the empire to participate.
 The emperor, however, declined the request as he considered it dangerous to disturb the interest of the other European powers.
 In 1651, Frederick William bought Danish Fort Dansborg and Tranquebar for 120,000 reichstalers.
 As Frederick William was unable to raise this sum, he asked several people and Hanseatic towns to invest in the project, but since none of these were able or willing to give sufficient money, the treaty with Denmark was nullified in 1653.